Gonçalo Brandão: Belenenses return

 On 6 January 2014, Brandão returned to Portugal and Belenenses in a temporary deal.
 On 20 June he was sold back to Siena, with Galuppo returning to Parma.
 However, the Italians declared their liquidation on 15 July as the club did not meet the financial requirements for the upcoming season, and the player re-joined Belenenses as a free agent.

 Subsequently, Brandão represented G.D.
 Estoril Praia (Portuguese top division) and FC Lausanne-Sport (Swiss Challenge League).
 He scored his only goal for the latter on 21 September 2018, in a 1–1 home draw with FC Aarau.

 Brandão retired at the end of the 2020–21 campaign aged 34, as a member of Porto B.

 International career

 After having represented Portugal at almost every youth level, including the under-21s, Brandão made his debut for the full side on 31 March 2009, appearing as a left-back in a 2–0 friendly victory against South Africa in Lausanne, Switzerland.

 Coaching career

 After retiring, Brandão worked as assistant coach at Sporting CP B and Casa Pia AC.
 On 6 November 2025, he replaced João Pereira at the helm of the latter in the top tier, on an interim basis.
 On his debut three days later, he oversaw a 2–2 away draw against S.L.
 Benfica.

+On 8 January 2026, Brandão was dismissed and replaced by Álvaro Pacheco.